isaiahcat/pylab/README.md

 # PyLab
-A free and an open-source browser Python environment designed for classrooms and students.
-Runs Python using WebAssembly via Pyodide and requires no server infrastructure.
+A free and an open-source lightweight browser-based Python environment designed for classrooms and students.

+Features
+• Runs Python entirely in the browser using Pyodide (currently Python 3.11)
+• No server required
+• Works on GitHub Pages
+• Open source and free forever